Gender of God in Sikhism: Purakhu

-This overly literal interpretation of the cultural references in the Guru Granth Sahib run counter to the basic premise of the Mool Mantar - that God has no form.
+This overly literal interpretation of the cultural references in the Guru Granth Sahib run counter to the basic premise of the Mul Mantar – that God has no form.
 Hence, an anthropomorphic religious (as opposed to cultural) interpretation is a contradiction in terms.
-The inherent anti-anthropomorphism of Sikhism scuttles any idea of religious gender of Waheguru.
-The God in sikhism is considered as jot saroop(luminescence of light) so no question of gender but depending upon the feeling of the devotee God can turn itself to any shape a child(girl or boy), a young man or woman, old man or woman or whatever he desire to be i.e. he is not governed by any law or rule and he free to do anything.
+The inherent anti-anthropomorphism of Sikhism scuttles oany idea of religious gender of Waheguru.
+The God in Sikhism is considered as Jot Saroop (Luminescence Light) so no question of gender but depending upon the feeling of the devotee God can turn Itself to any shape a child (girl or boy), a young man or woman, old man or woman or whatever It desire to be i.e. It is not governed by any law or rule and It is free to do anything.
 So in Sikhism, God is considered to be without form or gender and can't be described.